 Next, add a boost of hydration to your lips with Blue Heron Botanicals Lip Therapy balms.
 These paper tubes are 100% plastic-free, and the lip balms themselves are formulated using eight ingredients, seven of which are organic.

-Moving on down to our bodies.
-Many of us shave, whether it be our underarms, our legs, or somewhere else... but we don't need to rely on plastic razors anymore.
+Many of us shave, whether underarms, legs, or somewhere else, but we don't need to rely on plastic razors anymore.

 The Plastic-Free Razor by UpCircle Beauty is one of their best-selling products.
-At the name suggests, it's 100% plastic-free, made from chrome, so this weighty, high-quality razor will last for years to come.
+As the name suggests, it's 100% plastic-free, made from chrome, so this weighty, high-quality razor will last for years to come.

 UpCircle Beauty salvages byproducts from the food and beverage industry.
-They currently have 10 different byproducts in their formulations, with goals to salvage even more ingredients in the future.
+They currently have ten different byproducts in their formulations, with goals to recover even more ingredients in the future.
 You can also try their Cinnamon and Ginger Chai Soap, made from salvaged chai spices and housed in recyclable cardboard.

-The founders, siblings Anna and William, found a massive opportunity in the food and beverage industry, when they were getting their morning coffees and saw the amount of coffee grounds being thrown out.
-After doing some research, they learnt that the food and beverage industries create an enormous amount of waste, and this gave them inspiration to launch a skincare brand that solves this problem.
+The founders, siblings Anna and William, found a massive opportunity in the food and beverage industry when they got their morning coffees and saw the number of coffee grounds being thrown out.
+After doing some research, they learned that the food and beverage industries create an enormous amount of waste, inspiring them to launch a skincare brand that solves this problem.

 After shaving, your skin is going to need some hydration and protection.
 Moisturizing Body Bar by Nopalera will do just that.
-Made with ingredients like cocoa seed and shea butters, jojoba seed and sunflower seed oils, and theur signature nopal (cactus), these lotion bars act like armor on the skin.
+Made with ingredients like cocoa seed and shea butter, jojoba seed and sunflower seed oils, and signature nopal (cactus), these lotion bars act like armor on the skin.